Can I Change My Residential Mortgage to Buy to Let?

 • You have a history of mortgage arrears

-If your lender doesn’t grant consent to let, then your other option would be a buy-to-let remortgage – we explain how this works in the next section.
+If your lender doesn’t grant consent to let, then your other option would be a buy to let remortgage (changing the residential mortgage to buy to let) – we explain how this works in the next section.

 If consent is granted, they often have no restrictions on who the property is let to, but they’ll likely have requirements regarding the type and length of the tenancy – e.g. an assured shorthold tenancy agreement for typically 6 or 12 months.